smf-steve/parse_options/README.md

       - Benefits:
         - leverages getopts for short options
           - adds the ability to do optional arguments -- but such an argument MUST be connected to the option:  e.g. -dfile but not -d file
-        - add support for multi-character
+        - add support for multi-character options
         - multi-character options can have optional arguments
           - but MUST also be connected to the option via an '='
         - user code refers to the --banner or -flag in the program